 When does Chinese New Year fall in 2014?

-Chinese New Year usually falls in the months of January and February in western calendar.
-In 2013, it will be celebrated on Sunday, February 10 and lasts for 15 days till Lantern Festival on Sunday, February 24.
+Chinese New Year usually falls in the months of January and February.
+In 2014 Spring Festival begins on January 31st and lasts for 15 days, until Lantern Festival on Friday, February 14th.